aut0maticjack/lazyweb/RetroPie-DOSBox-OMF2097.md

 ### Configure DOSBox

-I configure a fixed CPU cycles or it runs too fast, and increase the sound buffer because I always do.
+I configure a fixed CPU cycles or it runs too fast, and increase the sound buffer because I have always found this helps prevent sound stuttering.

 I set the joystick type to FCS Thrustmaster so it recognises my axis-based D-Pad as joystick input.
 I don't know if this is required in DOSBox-SVN on the Pi, but I have to do this on my desktop DOSBox-0.74 setup so I did it here too.

 You can edit the config files in `~/.dosbox/` and they are placed into `/opt/retropie/configs/all/pc/` automatically.
 The two files are a hardlink to the same inode, so there is no difference in which file you edit.

+These are the changes I made, not the complete file:

 ~~~
 ~/.dosbox/dosbox-SVN.conf